The Work Room

 Swan Huntley

 Swan Huntley is the author of four novels and two illustrated books for adults.
-She earned an MFA from Columbia University and has received fellowships from Macdowell and Yaddo.
+She earned an MFA from Columbia University and has received fellowships from MacDowell and Yaddo.

 Before writing a novel, there are many foundational choices you need to make.
 What is the structure?
 What is the timeline?
 What is the internal arc of the main character?
 What is the external arc?